beeware/toga/docs/reference/api/widgets/detailedlist.rst

 If the value provided by the accessor for icon is :any:`None`, or the accessor isn't defined, a no icon will be displayed, but space for the icon will remain the the layout.

+Items in a DetailedList can respond to a primary and secondary action.
+On platforms that support swipe interactions, the primary action will be associated with "swipe left"; the secondary action will be associated with "swipe right".
+However, a platform may implement the primary and secondary actions using a different UI interaction (e.g., a right-click context menu).
+The primary and secondary actions will only be enabled in the DetailedList UI if a handler has been provided.

+By default, the primary and secondary action will be labeled as "Delete" and "Action", respectively.
+These names can be overridden by providing a ``primary_action`` and ``secondary_action`` argument when constructing the DetailedList.
+Although the primary action is labeled "Delete" by default, the DetailedList will not perform any data deletion as part of the UI interaction.
+It is the responsibility of the application to implement any data deletion behavior as part of the ``on_primary_action`` handler.

+The DetailedList as a whole can also respond to a refresh UI action.
+This is usually implemented as a "pull down to refresh" action, such as you might see on a social media timeline.
+If a DetailedList widget provides an ``on_refresh`` handler, the DetailedList will respond to the refresh UI action, and the ``on_refresh`` handler will be invoked.
+If no ``on_refresh`` handler is provided, the DetailedList will behave as a static list, and will *not* respond to the refresh UI action.

 Reference
 ---------